Majority of Ukrainians Think Gambling Is a Serious Problem for Ukraine

 The brief

-A comprehensive survey conducted by Ukraine's Centre for Responsible Gaming, supported by the Association of Ukrainian Gambling Operators, reveals significant public concern about gambling's societal impact.
-The study, which surveyed 3,164 adults across the country, found that more than 75 percent of respondents view gambling as a serious problem affecting Ukraine.
-This substantial majority opinion underscores widespread awareness of gambling-related harms and suggests that public sentiment may diverge from industry interests in the country.
+A comprehensive study conducted by the Centre for Responsible Gaming, supported by the Association of Ukrainian Gambling Operators, has documented significant public concern about gambling's role in Ukrainian society.
+The survey of 3,164 adults found that more than 75 percent of respondents consider gambling a serious problem affecting the nation, a finding that carries important implications for industry regulation and responsible gaming initiatives.

 Original report